AnderGray/BivariateCopulas.jl/README.md

   * Frank (s is real; -inf for W, 0 for π, inf for M)
   * Clayton (t>=-1; -1 for W, 0 for π and inf for M)

 Any possible multivariate dependence can be encoded in a [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)).
-Copulas, sometimes called dependency functions, are a joint cdf with standard uniform marginals, and are a way to model dependency independently of marginal distributions.
-Most probabilistic dependence problems can be reduced to copulas.
+Copulas are joint cdfs with standard uniform marginals, and are a way to model dependency independently of marginal distributions.
+Most probabilistic dependence problems can be reduced to an analysis of copulas.

 ### Authors